Incident Response Computer Services

 Cyber Incident Response

-In more than 85% of the cases we deal with, victim organisations are informed of the breach by a third party – it may be the bank to say that credit cards used on your web site are being used fraudulently, or that clients and suppliers all complain that they are being spammed with email originating from your servers.
-You may even suddenly stop being able to send or receive email because your company has been put on an international blacklist.
+In more than 85% of the cases we deal with, victim organisations are informed of the breach by a third party – it may be the bank to say that credit cards used on your website are being used fraudulently, or that clients and suppliers all complain that they are being spammed with email originating from your servers.
+You may even suddenly stop being able to send or receive email because your company has been put on an international blacklist or because your email systems have been disabled.

 A medical research laboratory was alerted by anti-virus software to the presence of a Trojan horse program (malware) on one of its internet facing web servers.
 First Response was instructed to examine the system to determine if any user data had been lost.
 Analysis of the server log files showed the server had been under attack for the best part of a year, and had been first compromised a few months after that.